puzzle/ansible-training/content/en/docs/04/02/_index.en.md

   become: true
   tasks:
     - name: put serverinfo.txt
-      template:
+      ansible.builtin.template:
         src: serverinfo.txt.j2
         dest: /root/serverinfo.txt
+        mode: "0640"
 ```
 {{% alert title="Note" color="primary" %}}
-Have a good look at where to set quotes and where not! `hostvars[host]` without the quotes around `host` is not really intuitive.
-More about that in the [F.A.Q.](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-loop-over-a-list-of-hosts-in-a-group-inside-of-a-template).
+ Have a good look at where to set quotes and where not!
+ `hostvars[host]` without the quotes around `host` is not really intuitive.
+ More about that in the [FAQ](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-loop-over-a-list-of-hosts-in-a-group-inside-of-a-template).
 {{% /alert %}}

 Possible solution 2: